 Ludger opened up his first restaurant in Tulsa in 1985 called the Shadow Mountain Inn.
 In August of 1991, he moved his establishment to 30th and Harvard in Tulsa and renamed it Ludger’s Cakes & Catering.
 It was during his tenure at this location that he began offering the famous Bavarian Cream Cheesecake for weddings and other special occasions.
 In 2002, Ludger sold the restaurant and moved his catering business to a new facility near 32nd and Sheridan.
 In 2005, he built a bake shop in the front of that building to accommodate the ever growing cake business.

 In 2009, Ludger and Alecia Schulz began the steps to retire.
 The catering portion of the business was sold to Scott and Megan Sherrill who continue to grow the catering portion today.
-It still bears the name of Ludger's Catering and is located at the 32nd and Sheridan location.
+It still bears the name of Ludger's Catering and is located at 1628 South Main in Downtown Tulsa.
 The bakery side was sold to their daughter and son-in-law Chris and Allison Dickens which was renamed Ludger's Bavarian Cakery and now resides in their new facility on 91st and Sheridan.

 Next: Our Story